yursha/howtos/sqlite.md

 - consider storing temporary tables and indices in memory with `PRAGMA temp_store = MEMORY`
 - consider adding multithreading to SQLite query execution with `PRAGMA threads = N`
 - consider using `rowid` or other `integer primary key ASC` as its twice faster than regular primary keys on indexed columns.
+- use `ANALYZE` to gain insights into your queries
+- use `EXPLAIN` to analyze your queries - https://www.sqlite.org/lang_explain.html

 > The data for rowid tables is stored as a B-Tree structure containing one entry for each table row, using the rowid value as the key.
 This means that retrieving or sorting records by rowid is fast.
 Searching for a record with a specific rowid, or for all records with rowids within a specified range is around twice as fast as a similar search made by specifying any other PRIMARY KEY or indexed value.
 Source: https://www.sqlite.org/lang_createtable.html